Look for someone who specializes in what you need, whose fees you can afford, and who you think you can work well with.

 You can also find potential attorneys through your local probate court.
 Estate planning attorneys need to be very familiar with the local probate process and courts will have information on attorneys they’ve worked with.
-(It also couldn’t hurt for you to ask if they find any attorneys easier or harder to work with.)
+(It also wouldn’t hurt for you to ask if they find any attorneys easier or harder to work with.)
 Start with your court’s website if they have one.

 Local and state laws regulate who can legally claim to be an attorney.
 You can be confident that the people in print, radio, or TV advertisements are actually lawyers or part of a firm that provides legal services.
 However, you should absolutely look up reviews of them online and check that they are experts in estate planning.

 If you’re working with a lawyer at a large law firm, it’s important to know if you will work exclusively with one person.
-It’s possible that an assistant or paralegal will serve at the point person for communications, while the actual attorney is harder to contact.
+It’s possible that an assistant or paralegal will serve as the point person for communications, while the actual attorney is harder to contact.

 In some cases, attorneys provide a one-off service, such as creating a will or trust document.
 If you want to review the plan or make changes, you’ll need to reach out.
 Others provide you with annual (or more frequent) updates to your plan.
 This will cost more but extended planning services can be useful later in life.

 If you feel like you want to have a follow-up conversation with one of the attorneys, do it.
-You shouldn’t feel like your putting them out.
+You shouldn’t feel like you’re putting them out.
 This is their job and you’re going to be working with them a lot for at least a short period.
 How they handle follow-up calls is also a good way to gauge how they will work with you if you actually become their client.

-Policygenius’ editorial content is not written by a certified financial planner or advisor.
-It’s intended for informational purposes only and should not be considered legal, financial, or investment advice.
+Policygenius’ editorial content is not written by an insurance agent.
+It’s intended for informational purposes and should not be considered legal or financial advice.
 Consult a professional to learn what financial products are right for you.

 Was this article helpful?